10 – Man Overboard

 Well if you want to make a case on how musical trends impacted the music of Blondie, then look no further than the release of “Rapture,” in 1981.
-Released on an album that presented a a wider variety of musical styles than any previous album, “Rapture,” was easily the bands biggest stretch.
+Released on an album that presented a wider variety of musical styles than any previous album, “Rapture,” was easily the band’s biggest stretch.
 In 1981, rap music had not really developed into its own genre yet.
-Because of the title and Debbie Harry’ s mid song rap, the song as been constantly classified as one of the earliest rap songs.
+Because of the title and Debbie Harry’s mid-song rap, the song has been constantly classified as one of the earliest rap songs.
 However, the stretch the band took was not in the rap itself, but in the rhythmic grooves that set the tone for the entire track.

 From the opening roll, “Rapture,” is pure disco.
 It is more Disco then “Heart of Glass.”
-Its pure disco influenced by the sound of Nile Rogers and Bernard Edwards of Chic.
+It’s pure disco, influenced by the sound of Nile Rodgers and Bernard Edwards of Chic.
 That pair had huge hits at the turn of the decade with “Good Times,” and “We are Family.”
 “Rapture,” was inspired by those exact grooves that were tremendously successful on a worldwide basis.
-Blondie’s “Rapture,” is not one of our favorite Blondie recordings, but the influence musical trends had on the recording of the song is one of the best examples on how Blondie was a band inspired by many artists of contrasting genres.
+Blondie’s “Rapture,” is not one of our favorite Blondie recordings, but the influence musical trends had on the recording of the song is one of the best examples of how Blondie was a band inspired by many artists of contrasting genres.

 # 6 – Heart Of Glass